Avni-gr/Income_Tax_Calculator/README.md

 ## Overview

 ### Features:
--Input fields for gross annual income, extra income, age group, and applicable deductions.
+- Input fields for gross annual income, extra income, age group, and applicable deductions.
--Automatic calculation of taxable income based on the provided inputs.
+- Automatic calculation of taxable income based on the provided inputs.
--Different tax rates applied based on the age group: <40, ≥ 40 & < 60, and ≥ 60.
+- Different tax rates applied based on the age group: <40, ≥ 40 & < 60, and ≥ 60.
--Displays the calculated tax amount and overall income after tax deduction in a modal popup.
+- Displays the calculated tax amount and overall income after tax deduction in a modal popup.
--Error handling for empty input fields and invalid input.
+- Error handling for empty input fields and invalid input.

 ### Screenshots